Abraham Lincoln's Lyceum address: Legacy

 The address was published in the Sangamon Journal, helping to establish Lincoln's reputation as an orator.
 As the Lyceum address was one of Lincoln's earliest published speeches, it has been examined thoroughly by historians.
 Gore Vidal claimed to have used this speech to fully understand Lincoln's character for his historical novel Lincoln.

 The speech is re-arranged and slightly misquoted at the beginning of the first episode of Ken Burns's 1990 documentary series The Civil War.
-This arrangement of the quotation is repeated at the beginning of the song "A More Perfect Union" by New Jersey-based band Titus Andronicus from their second album The Monitor.
+This arrangement of the quotation is repeated at the beginning of the song "A More Perfect Union" by New Jersey–based band Titus Andronicus from their second album The Monitor.

 A large portion of the speech is used in the Disneyland attraction Great Moments With Mr. Lincoln.

-The speech is analyzed in depth by Diana Schaub in His Greatest Speeches: How Lincoln Moved the Nation, St. Martin's Press, 2021.
+The speech is analyzed in depth by Diana Schaub in His Greatest Speeches: How Lincoln Moved the Nation, St. Martin's Press, 2021 and in Saladin Ambar's Murder on the Mississippi: The Shocking Crimes That Shaped Abraham Lincoln, Diversion Books, 2025.